ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * reactions.plantdefault_obs.cf.tsv: List of reactions from PlantSEED biochemistry in compartment-free notation (includes obsolete IDs)
 * reactions.tsv: First attempt at merged reactions file, currently empty
 * compartments.plantdefault_obs.tsv: List of compartments from PlantSEED biochemistry (includes obsolete IDs and is not used)
+* Workspaces/KBaseTemplateModels.rxn: List of reactions and the model templates that include the reaction